 With a goal to cover the two cities of Bern and St. Gallen in a day, I started off early to catch my train from Brugg station on the of May, 2014.
-It wasn’t the wisest of decision to cover these in one trip for one was far east while the other was far west from my place of stay.
-Anyways, the mere fascination of my first Europe excursion overpowered my nascent planning acumen and I headed to Bern, the capital city of Switzerland.
+It wasn’t the wisest decision to cover these over a single day, for one was far east while the other was far west from my place of stay.
+Anyways, the mere fascination of one of my first solo-european-excursion overpowered my nascent planning acumen and I headed to Bern, the capital city of Switzerland.

 Surrounded on three sides by Aare river, the historic Old city of Berne is a World Heritage Site.
 The distinct medieval character of the old city is bound to catch your attention, right after you step out of the station.
 Like many european cities this city also offers a walking tour, the map for which can be easily obtained from the tourist office.